 On the food front, be sure to specify that you eat no animal products.
 If you’re a vegetarian, then bear in mind that many traditional restaurants will still assume that you still eat fish or even chicken.
 As a result, clarify what you do and don’t eat (and be as specific as possible).

 As a vegan, it can be a little trickier as you’ll have to explain that you don’t eat anything cooked in butter etc. While salad is always a possibility, this can soon become boring!
 With this being said, today there are also quite literally dozens of 100% vegan locations, dotted all around the city.
 Finally, if you’re looking for a pocket sized companion to explore vegan Paris, consider purchasing this vegan guide to Paris (it’s in French!).

 Before visiting any location, be sure to check it out online first, including the most recent reviews!
 For example, I visited the traditionally French Brasserie Lola (99 rue du Theatre) just a couple of years ago.
 At that time everything was 100% vegan.
 However, with a recent change of management, the meat-free substitutes have since been replaced with actual meat!

-Loving Hut Paris
+Loving Hut Paris [PERMANENTLY CLOSED]

 Address | 92 Boulevard Beaumarchais, 75011 Paris, France